apache/predictionio/README.md

 PredictionIO
 ============

 PredictionIO is a prediction server for building smart applications.
-While you search data through a database server, you can make prediction through PredictionIO.
+You can make predictions through PredictionIO just as you would filter data using a database server.

 With PredictionIO, you can write apps
 * that predict user behaviors based on solid data science